allthingsnew/grid-it/README.md

 ## Variables

-Grid-It comes highly configurable from the number of columns to gutters to the base classes to be used.
+Grid-It comes highly configurable.
+For example, even though Grid-It is based on certain philosophical approaches to layout like fixed gutters relative to the base font size it can be set to use elastic gutters.
+Virtually everything is customizable out of the box.

 To alter these settings always copy the variables in your own settings/variables file *before* importing the grid. *Do not edit the grid file itself so you can update easily.*

 Here are the variables you may modify with their default values: